hub63501/my-links/pages/Quotes.md

 ---
 layout: Display.1
 title: Quotes
 description: Hello there...
 Welcome to FIVE-LINK's Quotes page where i'll be posting insightful and meaningful quotes from some of historys great leaders and thinkers.
 ---
 <h1>Quotes</h1>
+<h2>“I am fundamentally an optimist.
+Whether that comes from nature or nurture, I cannot say.
+Part of being optimistic is keeping one's head pointed toward the sun, one's feet moving forward.
+There were many dark moments when my faith in humanity was sorely tested, but I would not and could not give myself up to despair.
+That way lays defeat and death.”</h2>
+<p>― Nelson Mandela</p>

+---
 <h2>“I don't like that man.
 I must get to know him better.”</h2>
 <p>― Abraham Lincoln</p>